 POE vs POU

-Are you looking to remove arsenic from your whole home, or do you just want to drink water that’s free from arsenic?
-This will determine whether you need a point-of-entry, whole-house arsenic filter, or whether a point-of-use, under-sink or countertop filter system is the better option for you.
+Are you looking to remove arsenic from your whole home, or do you just want drinking water that’s free from arsenic?

-Whole house arsenic filters are more expensive, bigger, and generally require more maintenance.
-But their benefit is that they don’t only remove arsenic from your drinking water – they’ll also remove it from the water you shower in and wash with.
-If you want to eliminate arsenic from your home entirely, a whole-house system will do the job.
+Whole house arsenic water filters are more expensive, bigger, and generally require more maintenance.
+But they don’t only remove arsenic from your drinking water – they eliminate it from your home’s water supply entirely.

-On the other hand, you might only want a system that can filter arsenic from the water you drink.
-In that case, a point-of-use filter, like an under-sink system or a countertop reverse osmosis filter, can provide the water treatment you’re looking for.
+Or, you might only want a system that can remove arsenic from the water you drink.
+In that case, a point-of-use filter, like an under-sink system or a countertop reverse osmosis filter, is ideal.

 Other Contaminants Present

 The majority of arsenic water filter systems are capable of removing more than just arsenic from your water.
-I would advise testing your water to determine whether you’re dealing with any other contaminants that you might want to remove.
+Test your water to determine whether you’re dealing with any other contaminants that you might want to remove.

 In city water, common contaminants are chlorine, lead, nitrate, sulfate, calcium, magnesium and sodium.

-Well water is most likely to contain iron, sulfur, manganese, microbiological contaminants, and heavy metals.
+Well water is more likely to contain other contaminants like iron, sulfur, manganese, microbiological contaminants, and heavy metals.

 To remove the broadest range of contaminants, distillers or under-sink reverse osmosis are the best choices.
-But if you’re only dealing with one or two common contaminants, it may be cheaper to go with another option.
+If you’re only dealing with one or two common contaminants, it’s cheaper to go with another option.

-You can check out my Common Drinking Water Contaminants Guide for more information on what your water might contain.
+Check out our Common Drinking Water Contaminants Guide for more information on what your water might contain.

 Filter Lifespan & Maintenance

-The maintenance required for an arsenic filter depends on the type of filter you opt for.
+The maintenance required for an arsenic filter depends on the type of filter you choose

 The average filter cartridge has a lifespan of around 6 to 12 months.
-In a multi-stage filtration system, like reverse osmosis, this may mean making multiple filter changes on a yearly basis.
+In a multi-stage filtration system, this may mean making multiple filter changes on a yearly basis.

-For arsenic water filters with a resin, such as oxidation and ion exchange systems, you will need to replenish the resin when it becomes exhausted.
-Some resin has a lifespan of months, while others can last for years.
+For arsenic water filters with a resin, such as oxidation and ion exchange systems, you’ll need to replenish the resin (usually after 5+ years) when it becomes exhausted.

 Resin-based water filters may also need to regenerate.
-This is usually an automatic process that you won’t need to remember to do yourself, but it does cause some water waste.
+This is an automatic process that wastes a small amount of water.

-If you’re looking at a whole house water filter for arsenic, you need to make sure the system is designed to provide adequate water flow to your home.
+If you’re looking at a whole home water filter for arsenic, you need to make sure the system is designed to provide adequate water flow to your home.

-The more affordable filters are point-of-use filters, including under-sink filters, water pitcher filters, and countertop water filters.
-You’ll typically pay more for a point-of-entry, whole-home system, like an ion exchange system, a whole-home reverse osmosis system, or an oxidation filtration system.
+The most affordable arsenic filters are point-of-use filters, including under-sink filters, water pitcher filters, and countertop water filters.
+Point-of-entry, whole-home systems are bigger and more expensive.

 You shouldn’t only think about what you can afford to pay up-front.
-Some water filters need expensive yearly maintenance, including filter changes.
+Most water filters need yearly maintenance, including filter changes, at an ongoing cost.

 🙋 Frequently Asked Questions